-The SD Act requires the chief officer of each LEA to submit an annual report to the Attorney-General as soon as possible after the end of each financial year and in any event within three months after the end of the financial year.
+The SD Act requires the chief officer of each law enforcement agency to submit an annual report to the Attorney-General as soon as possible after the end of each financial year and in any event within three months after the end of the financial year.
 These reports are compiled into this single report.